aws-greengrass/aws-greengrass-lite/plugins/provision_plugin/README.md

 - **csrPath**: CSR file to be used for creating the device certificate from a CSR
+- **deviceId**: The device identifier which will be used as client id in the mqtt connection to AWS IoT
 - **templateParams**: Map<String, String> of parameters which will be passed to provisioning template
 - **proxyUrl**: Http proxy url to be used for mqtt connection.
 The url is of